 - Immigrant children with a developmental disorder during their first year after aliyah.

 - Premature infants born at a birth weight of less than 1500 grams and before week 32 of pregnancy (their wait time may not exceed one month from the date of the request).
-For further details, see Priority Referral of Premature Babies to the Child Development Institute.
+For further details, see Early Referral to Child Development Services for Premature Infants.

 Payment for Services